Nikola Stojanović (footballer, born 1995)

-Nikola Stojanović (Никола Стојановић; born 17 February 1995) is a Serbian professional footballer who plays as a midfielder for Indian Super League club Jamshedpur FC.
+Nikola Stojanović (Никола Стојановић; born 17 February 1995) is a Serbian professional footballer who plays as a central midfielder for Indian Super League club Chennaiyin.

 Playing career

 Mohammedan Sporting

 In June 2021, Stojanović moved to India and signed with Mohammedan Sporting that competes in the I-League.
 On 18 August, he debuted for the club in 2021 CFL Premier Division, with a 3–0 win against Southern Samity.
 He scored a goal in that match.
 He was part of the team's 2021 Durand Cup campaign, in which he captained all their matches, and reached to the final, defeating FC Bengaluru United 4–2.
 On 3 October 2021, they lost the title winning match 1–0 to ISL side FC Goa.

 He also appeared in the 2021 CFL Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0.
 On 18 November, Mohammedan clinched their 12th Calcutta Football League title after forty long years, defeating Railway FC 1–0 under his captaincy.
 Under Stojanović's captaincy, Mohammedan for the first time, ran for their maiden national league title in 2021–22 I-League season, but finished as runners-up after a 2–1 defeat to Gokulam Kerala at the end.

-After leaving the club in earlier the season, Stojanović rejoined Mohammedan on 6 November 2022.
+After leaving the club in early season, Stojanović rejoined Mohammedan on 6 November 2022.